hku-mars/Point-LIO/README.md

 # Point-LIO
-## Point-LIO: Robust High-Bandwidth Lidar-Inertial Odometry
+## Point-LIO: Robust High-Bandwidth Lidar-Inertial Odometry (Pay attention to modify the parameters for IMU in .yaml file, according to the IMU you use.)

 ## 1. Introduction